 When it comes to caffeinated beverages, green tea is fairly low on the list.
 An 8-ounce cup contains about 30 milligrams of caffeine.
 For comparison, the same size cup of coffee packs in 95 milligrams, while black tea hovers around 50 milligrams.
 But even though there’s not a lot of caffeine in green tea to start with, if you’re really sensitive to the stimulant, you might be looking for a completely decaffeinated green tea.
-That’s where the Traditional Medicinals Organic Green Tea with Ginger comes in.
+That’s where the Celestial Seasonings Decaf Green Tea comes in.